data-science-stat-220-w21/final-project-sanghi-hussain/README.md

 - We used the tidydata methods to transform data_by_year into a longer format so that there is a column for the metric and the associated value.
 This helped us plot the metrics over time and differentiate between the different types (can be seen in app.Rmd)

 - Since we had so many years in the data set we decided to categorize them into decades.
-We created a  function and applied that to all the years in the data set.
-(Data_wrangling.Rmd)
+We created a  function and applied that to all the years in the data set (Data_wrangling.Rmd).

-- In order to collapse the popularity variable into smaller bins we used the `forcats` packages, specifically exploiting the `fct_collapse()` function.
-(Data_wrangling.Rmd)
+- In order to collapse the popularity variable into smaller bins we used the `forcats` packages, specifically exploiting the `fct_collapse()` function (Data_wrangling.Rmd).

 -  To make our predictions we used the random forest classification studied in Statistical Learning.
-Since we didn't have a binary predictor it made sense to use this classification.Random forests are a lot more robust than a simple decision tree as it aggregates many decision trees reducing overfitting.
-(Decision_Tree_Random_Forest.Rmd)
+Since we didn't have a binary predictor it made sense to use this classification.Random forests are a lot more robust than a simple decision tree as it aggregates many decision trees reducing overfitting (Decision_Tree_Random_Forest.Rmd).

 - Random Forest Classification was used with 500 trees and the default mtry value which is the square root of the number of predictors (in this case it is the square-root of 6).
 Specifically, we use two prediction models - one with musical decade as the the main predictor and one with popularity.